typescript-entity/typescript-entity/README.md

 This library provides just the low-level requirements of an entity model without the concern of how data is mapped.

 The specific use-case that led to it's inception was to be able to share entity models between API and client applications.
 While an API application maps data sourced from arbitrary - and usually multiple - data stores, the client application would map data sourced from the API.

+Both applications would share a common package that provides the model definitions containing common domain and business logic while each being able to implement their own data mapping functionality, either by extending the base entities with `create()`, `update()`, etc. implementations (Active Record pattern) or with dedicated data mapper classes (Repository pattern).